josterga/packet-pressure/README.md

 Terminates a chosen route immediately.
 Input is `ANY` (matches any open route).
 Output is `TERM`.

 - When played, you choose which open route to ACK
-- Whoever plays the ACK claims that route's score — even if they played no other card in it
+- The ACK card becomes the endpoint of that route, so **the ACK card's own packet value** is what scores — even if you played no other card in the route
-- Route must be ≥ 2 cards to score
+- Route must be ≥ 2 cards (including the ACK) to score
 - The terminated route stays visible in the tableau but can no longer be extended; it scores at end of round

 ### Broadcast